-The Project reservoir and lands are accessible to the public, with minor exceptions, such as restricted access to dams, powerhouses, and switchyards for public safety reasons.
+The Project reservoir and lands are accessible to the public with minor exceptions such as restricted access to dams, powerhouses, and switchyards for public safety reasons.

-Licensee is unaware of any complaints to federal, State, or local agencies regarding access to Project waters and lands, other than members of the public have requested vehicle access over Licensee's gated Marysville Road (private property posted no trespassing) to the base of New Bullards Bar Dam to put-in at that location for whitewater boating.
-At this time, Licensee has not agreed due to safety concerns.
+Licensee is unaware of any complaints to federal, State, or local agencies regarding access to Project waters and lands, other than that members of the public have requested vehicle access from Marysville Road (private property posted "no trespassing") to the base of New Bullards Bar Dam to put-in at that location for whitewater boating.
+At this time, Licensee has not agreed to allow access to this area due to safety concerns.